Spotted Bass vs Largemouth Bass: What’s The Difference?

 - The spotted bass jaw does not extend past the eye line.

-- The largemouth bass upper jaw extends past the eye socket.
+- The largemouth bass is larger in the size of their jawlines.
+The upper jaw extends past the eye socket.

 - The scales on the spotted bass head are smaller than the ones on the remaining part of the body.